python-geeks/Automation-scripts/automated_voice_prescription_generator/README.md

 # Automated Voice based Prescription Generator

 ## Use Case:
 Generates Prescriptions in the form of PDF Files by recognizing the voice from doctors.
-This process will remove a lot of mannual works and human errors aas well as useful for the cases where doctor can't prescribe medicines physically.
+This process will remove a lot of manual works and human errors as well as useful for the cases where doctor can't prescribe medicines physically.

 ## Features:
 * Input information through voice.